Coun. Rick Chiarelli 'expects' to run for re-election, says office | CBC News

 News retraumatizing, former staffers say

-Three women who spoke out about their time as staffers in the councillor's office told CBC News on Tuesday they are not surprised to hear he may run again.
+Three women who spoke out about their time as staffers in the councillor's office told CBC Tuesday they are not surprised to hear he may run again.

 "He has no ability to read the room," said Stephanie Dobbs, one of the formal complainants.
 "The man has more audacity than anyone I've ever met."